mswierq/auction_house/README.md

 ### Threads
 - **Session processor** - handles new client connections, reads user data from a socket and spawns a new asynchronous task for each data packet.
 Puts the related future object into the **Tasks queue**.
-- **Auction processor** - process auction events, monitors if an auction has been expired.
+- **Auction processor** - process auction events, monitors if an auction has been list.
 Spawns a new asynchronous task to handle user notification about the auction status.
 Puts the related future object into the **Tasks queue**.
 - **Tasks processor** - pops queued futures and process them and then sends results to the connected users.

 ### Tasks